-When the program is Then ALTCS - Freedom to Work Changes in the customer's medical insurance premium amounts may affect the customer's SOC for ALTCS services (MA1201C).
-Adult When a parent or other relative is living with a child and is the child's main caretaker, the child must have minimum essential coverage for the person to qualify for the Adult group (MA518).
-Breast and Cervical Cancer Treatment Program (BCCTP) A customer is no longer eligible for BCCTP when she has creditable health insurance coverage, unless she qualifies for an exception (MA515).
-KidsCare A customer is no longer eligible for KidsCare when he or she has creditable health insurance coverage (MA515).
+langes in the customer's medical surance premium amounts may affect the stomer's SOC for ALTCS services A1201C).
+Then a parent or other relative is living the a child and is the child's main h a child and is the child's main retaker, the child must have minimum sential coverage for the person to qualify the Adult group (MA518). customer is no longer eligible for BCCTP en she has creditable health insurance verage, unless she qualifies for an ception (MA515). customer is no longer eligible for dsCare when he or she has creditable alth insurance coverage (MA515).
 NOTE When a person chooses to end a child's creditable health insurance coverage, the child cannot qualify for KidsCare for 90 days.
-The 90 days begins the day after the creditable coverage ends unless the customer meets an exception.
-(MA516)
+The 90 days begins the day after the creditable coverage ends unless the customer meets an C C C C C C C C C C C C C C C C C C C